daffainfo/ctf-writeup/b01lers CTF 2023/abhs/README.md

 > nc abhs.bctf23-codelab.kctf.cloud 1337

 ## About the Challenge
-We have been given a server.
+We were given a server.
 But if we input a command, the server will sort the characters.
 For example the command `bash`, then the server will execute it as `absh`

 ## How to Solve?
 First, we try to execute `env` command and the result is